rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 - `VolatileU64`
 - `VolatileUsize`

-The API of these volatile types would then be very much like that of existing `AtomicXyz` types, except for the fact that it would be based on raw pointers instead of references because the existence of a Rust reference to a memory location is fundamentally at odds with the precise control of hardware load and store generation that is required by volatile use case.
+Unlike `AtomicXyz` types, these volatile types would be restricted to load and store operations with sub-`Relaxed` concurrent ordering guarantees (see above), and their API would be based on raw pointers instead of references.
+That is because the existence of a Rust reference to a memory location currently implies a `dereferenceable` annotation on the LLVM side, which in turn is fundamentally at odds with the precise control of hardware load and store generation that is required by volatile access use case.

-To give a more concrete example, here is what the API of `VolatileBool` would look like on a platform with full support for this type.
+To give a more concrete example, here is what the API of `VolatileBool` would look like on a platform with support for this type:

 ```rust
 #![feature(arbitrary_self_types)]